acriptis/dj_bot/ruler_bot/README.md

 `cd dj_bot/ruler_bot; pip install -r requirements.txt`
 5. Make SQLite3 database migrations:
 `python manage.py migrate`
+6. If you need Translator Skill you need to provide environmental variable `TRANSLATOR_TEXT_KEY` with secret key for BingTranslator API like:
+`export TRANSLATOR_TEXT_KEY="123PUTYOURKEY321""`
 Fin!
 Now you can start server and use it!

 # Starting Skill REST API Server: